pvigier/pvigier.github.io-jekyll/_posts/2019-09-08-beginner-guide-game-networking.md

 I have not tried them all but my preference goes to ENet as it is simple to use and robust.
 Moreover, it has clear documentation and a tutorial to get started.

-## Transport protocol -- Conclusion
+## Transport Protocol -- Conclusion

 To sum up, there exists two base transport protocols: TCP and UDP.
 TCP has a lot of useful features: reliability, preserving packet order, error detection, while UDP does not but due to its design TCP has higher latency which may be inadequate for certain games.
 Thus, to have lower latency, it is possible to create a custom transport protocol using UDP or to use a library that provides a transport protocol based on UDP adapted for multiplayer video games.